 1. Is Astra theme free?

-Yes, Astra theme is free.
-There is also an Astra Pro version which adds a number of features which starts at $59.
+Yes, the Astra theme is free.
+There is also an Astra Pro version which adds several features that start at $59.

 2. What is Astra Pro?

 Astra Pro is the premium version of the theme.
 Astra Pro adds a significant number of features such as sticky headers and other header designs, multiple site layouts, access to premium starter sites, custom layouts, better typography, more color controls, white-label and plenty of other functions.

 3. How do I load starter sites on Astra?

 To load starter sites you need to install the Starter Sites plugin.
 You can then go to Appearance > Astra Sites, select a website you wish to import.
 You will then be prompted to install some recommended plugins for that starter site.
 Once these recommended plugins are installed, click on Import Site to fully import the content and structure of the starter site you have chosen.